motu-tool/mOTUs/README.md

 ChangeLog
 --------------
+**Version 2.5.1 2019-08-17 by AlessioMilanese**
+* Update the taxonomy to partecipate to the CAMI 2 challenge

 **Version 2.5.0 2019-08-09 by AlessioMilanese**
 * Add -db option to use a database from another directory
 * Add -A to print all taxonomy levels together